 Table of Contents

-How Old is Too Old to Skateboard?
+How Old is Too Old?
 Is It Worth a Try?

 Even if you’re well within your thirties, forties, or fifties, it’s never too late to give skateboarding a try.
 If you consider yourself healthy, physically fit, agile, and willing to learn, it’s worth a shot!
 The first few days of learning how to skate might be challenging and embarrassing for some but determination and practice go a long way.